-So, in this article, I’m going to explain how to take advantage of long‐tail keywords and get bags of search traffic I promised you at the beginning of this blog post.
+So, in this article, I’m going to explain how to use long‐tail keywords and increase website traffic I promised you at the beginning of this blog post.
 By the way, no grand efforts are needed.

 OK, let me tell you what are long‐tail keywords and why you should care about them.

 In simple words, long‐tail keywords are unpopular or low-volume search queries.
 They are highly focused and tend to convert extraordinary well.